alain-andre/prime/doc/prime.fr-FR.md

 ----------

 Add a listener to the event emitter, with some specific name.
-It returns the emitter instance.
+It retourne the emitter instance.

 ### Paramètres